RunoLight/Asteroid-Unity/README.md

 * Input Management: Utilize Unity's Input System.
 * Assets: Any assets for UI and graphics can be used, as their quality is not considered in the evaluation.

+## Collision Convention

+Every object detects itself collision with every objects it need to have a collision logic with.
+There's no middleware that notifies both objects about collision.
+Collision is detects via Unity Colliders (Movement is not Unity's physics based, see Restrictions).

 ## Restrictions:
 * Do not use third-party frameworks.
 * Avoid Singleton pattern.